samm82/WebexPollBuilder/README.md

 ## Input File Format
 - Each question should be on a separate line, with a blank line after the title.
 - Each answer should be on a separate line, with either a "T" or an "F" at the start of the line (to denote if the question is a correct answer or not), followed by a space.
-- There should be no trailing newlines at the end of the file.
 - Questions not followed by answers will be processed as short answer questions.

 ### Example